-Reasons to stay in: best TV this spring
+Reasons to stay in: best TV this summer

-Adapted by Gwyneth Hughes (Dark Angel, The Girl, Miss Austen Regrets) and starring Olivia Cooke (the 23-year-old star of Steven Spielberg’s Ready Player One), ITV brings us the story of social climber and heroine Becky Sharp.
+Adapted by Gwyneth Hughes (Dark Angel) and starring Olivia Cooke (the 23-year-old star of Steven Spielberg’s Ready Player One), ITV brings us the brilliant adaptation of William Thackeray's Vanity Fair – the story of social climber Becky Sharp.
+We've seen early previews – believe us when we say you won't want to miss this.Read more ...

-Coming to Sky Atlantic this spring (probably sometime in June), Sharp Objects will serve as Amy Adam's TV debut.
-It follows the story of a newspaper journalist who returns home to report on a series of murders.
-Perhaps it will have the same nordic-noir feel of Top of the Lake (which has a very similar plot), and then again, perhaps not.
+Out now on Sky Atlantic and NowTV, Sharp Objects is Amy Adam's startling TV debut.
+Adapted from Gilian Flynn's debut novel, it follows the story of a newspaper journalist who returns home to report on a series of murders and has the same nordic-noir feel of Top of the Lake (which has a very similar plot).
+Prepare to feel as though you've had the air kicked out of you.

 You have reached the limit of free articles.